-The Froedtert & the Medical College of Wisconsin Neurosciences Center has long been a leader in the diagnosis and treatment of complex disorders of the brain, spine and muscle systems.
+The Froedtert & the Medical College of Wisconsin Neuroscience Institute has long been a leader in the diagnosis and treatment of complex disorders of the brain, spine and muscle systems.

 As the region's only academic medical center, Froedtert & the Medical College of Wisconsin are involved in leading, nationally recognized initiatives geared toward providing the best possible outcomes in our community — improving the quality of life for our neighbors.
-Many specialty and subspecialty programs and services are offered by the Froedtert & the Medical College of Wisconsin Neurosciences Center including:
+Many specialty and subspecialty programs and services are offered by the Froedtert & the Medical College of Wisconsin Neuroscience Institute including:

 - Amyotrophic Lateral Sclerosis (ALS), also known as Lou Gehrig's Disease

-- Autonomic Disorders, including Shy-Drager syndrome and hyperhydrosis (excessive sweating)
+- Autonomic Disorders, including Shy-Drager syndrome and hyperhidrosis (excessive sweating)

 - Brain and Spine Tumors

 - Memory Disorders Program, including Dementia such as Alzheimer's Disease

 - Normal Pressure Hydrocephalus Program

 - Stroke & Neurovascular Program